osoftteam/googleQt/README.md

 - request and autorefresh OAuth2 token
 - asynchronous and blocking interfaces
 - specialized exceptions for blocking calls
-- parallel requests for selected services
+- concurrent batch requests for gmail (up to 4 requests simultaneously)
 - caching cloud data for selected services

 ### License